That’s the mantra I repeated to myself over and over this morning as I ran a 2 mile loop around my neighborhood in the sunshine.

 After moving to California in June, I started receiving upper cervical chiropractic care, which began the process of removing chronic pain from my body.
 Upper cervical chiropractic care differs from full spine care in that it only deals with the two topmost bones in the spine: C1 (atlas) and C2 (axis).
 The atlas, in particular, can be considered the most important bone in your body because it houses and protects the brainstem.
 If it is misaligned (subluxated) compared to the bones around it, then it can put pressure/tension on the brainstem and spinal cord.
 A misalignment can put tremendous strain on your body, preventing organs from functioning at 100% and slowing down the healing processes in your body.
 It’s a great idea for everyone to get checked out at least once in their life by an Upper Cervical specific chiropractor.

-Immediately after receiving my first upper cervical adjustment, the chronic pain in my neck and mid-back 100% disappeared and, to this day, have been absent since July 2013.
-From the same chiropractor, I also got one adjustment on my left hip, which eliminated the chronic pain I’d been experiencing for over a decade.
+Immediately after receiving my first upper cervical adjustment from my now-boyfriend (and soon to be Dr.) Josh Silver, the chronic pain in my neck and mid-back 100% disappeared and, to this day, have been absent since July 2013.
+He also adjusted my left hip, which eliminated the chronic pain I’d been experiencing for over a decade.

 For the first time in YEARS, I’m pain free in my own body!
 Chiropractic and nutrition have truly changed my life!

 Last week, Josh challenged me to run two miles without stopping.
 I told him I was afraid to run again because ever since high school, any attempts at running had resulted in pain and injury.
 But after getting adjusted, I am feeling the best I ever have.
 No excuses!